contoso48/trainingdays/day2/README.md

 ### Result

 At the end of the serverless lab
- - Create a event drive function which reacts upon file uploads and resized an image
+ - Create a event driven function which reacts upon image upload to a storage account and creates a thumbnail image as an output
  - Create a logic app which consumer an Service bus topic and places the content into a storage account